NEOGEO EARLY BETA ROM BUILDS

 was name entry

 Video System released the original Super Volleyball in 1989 as a jamma board.
 The Sega Genesis and NEC Turbografx received ports of this game in 1990.
 The second title in the series, also on jamma, was called Super Volley '91 (aka Power Spikes) in 1991.
 And in 1993, the Super NES saw the release of Hyper V-Ball.
-This final game in the series was initially called Super Volley '94, but was quickly changed to Power Spikes II.
+This last game in the series may have been initially called "Fighting Volley", later changed to Super Volley '94, and then changed to Power Spikes II.

-The initial ADVERTISEMENTS as well as the FIRST RUN of MVS cartridges manufactured actually went out with this earlier version of the game.
+The FIRST RUN of MVS cartridges manufactured went out with the Super Volleyball '94 version of the game.
 Shortly afterwards, they changed the games rom data, specifically the P rom and the C roms, and did the next MVS run.

 The known differences are the obvious title screen change and subsequent attract mode title logo of the game.
 In addition, it has a completely different introduction sequence opening. (video and BGM are altered) And finally the league selection screen has the men, women, and hyper choices in different order and with different icons.